cloudera/hue/docs/user-guide/user-guide.md

 In the past, importing data using Sqoop command line interface could be a cumbersome and inefficient process.
 The task expected users to have a good knowledge of Sqoop .
 For example they would need put together a series of required parameters with specific syntax that would result in errors easy to make.
 Often times getting those correctly can take a few hours of work.
 Now with Hue's new feature you can submityour Sqoop job in minutes.
 The imports run on YARN and are scheduled by Oozie.
 This tutorial offers a step by step guide on how to do it.

-Leanr more about it on the [Importing data from traditional databases into HDFS/Hive in just a few clicks ](http://gethue.com/importing-data-from-traditional-databases-into-hdfshive-in-just-a-few-clicks/) post.
+Learn more about it on the [Importing data from traditional databases into HDFS/Hive in just a few clicks ](http://gethue.com/importing-data-from-traditional-databases-into-hdfshive-in-just-a-few-clicks/) post.

 ## Sqoop 2 Editor